List of Rebelde characters: Leonardo Francisco Blanco

 Tomas' cousin.
-He's from a small town, a wrestler, and from the get-go, Diego does not like him (since the beginning of season 2 because he thinks Leo threw rocks at him).
+He is from a small town, a wrestler, and from the get-go, Diego does not like him (since the beginning of season 2 because he thinks Leo threw rocks at him).
 He has a crush on Lupita, but Lola thinks he likes her.
 He leaves to go to another school after he received a letter to play in America (a soccer team).